 - Complete and sign the Researcher Registration Form the first time you visit, and sign the daily register each time you visit.
 Be prepared to show a valid photo identification (U of M ID, driver's license, passport, or other photo ID issued by a state or federal government agency) to a staff member when you submit the registration form.

-- Lockers and other secured areas are available for coats, backpacks, briefcases, purses, and other bags; these items are not permitted in the reading room.
+- Cubbies are available for coats, backpacks, briefcases, purses, and other bags; these items are not permitted in the reading room.

 - No food or beverages of any kind are allowed in the reading room.

-- Use only pencils in the reading room.
+- Use only pencils in the reading room; no ink of any kind is allowed.
 Materials must not be written on, leaned upon, traced, fastened together, folded or otherwise altered or mutilated in any way.
 Retain the order of file folders or boxes of manuscript and art collections.
 We welcome reports of items that appear to have been misfiled or dated incorrectly.
 If you encounter problems with the physical condition or arrangement of materials, bring them to the attention of a staff person.

 - Personal computers may be used unless their operation distracts other researchers.
 Note that the reading room contains only two plugs, one on each side of the room.
 The reading room does have wireless access.

 - Please be respectful of other researchers and limit your conversation to that necessary to accomplish your research.

 - Copying and other forms of duplication are possible, depending on the condition of the particular item.
 Visit our Services page for more information.

 - You may request that an item be placed on hold if you intend to use it again within the week.
 Forms are available for this purpose in the reading room; please complete one form for each item to be placed on hold, and inform the staff of when you expect to return and the length of time you would like the item held.
 As a general rule, we will not hold items longer than 2 weeks, but special arrangements can be made.